Domestic Case Example

 In April 2017, the Forestry Agency selected Nagato City was selected as a region to turn forestry and timber industry to a growth industry by the Forestry Agency and has worked toward that goal.
 The Nagato City launched a committee to promote turning forestry and timber industry to a growth industry with various subcommittees to conduct repeated assessments through local representatives and experts toward revitalization of forestry.
 As a result, Nagato City and other local relevant bodies took the lead in establishing Refore Nagato in July 2020 as a general incorporated association to handle local forest management.

-The partnership agreement between Sumitomo Forestry and Nagato City aims to increase local production of logs, secure and train forestry workers, and expand timber demand.
+The partnership agreement between Sumitomo Forestry and Nagato City aims to increase local production of logs, secure and train forestry workers, and expand wood demand.
 By treating the forests throughout Nagato City as a single entity, we will also execute efficient forest maintenance and promote sustainable forest management to further turn forestry to a growth industry.

 Partnership Agreement Overview